Way of the Spirit

 - “Forgiveness in a World Aflame” – Western Friend article by Christine Hall, January 2024

-- Lament or “Groaning Our Prayers” – A blog article inspired by the beginning of war in Ukraine.
+- Lament or “Groaning Our Prayers” – A reflection inspired by the beginning of war in Ukraine.

 - Welcoming Prayer – Introduction and guided meditation